Camel overcoat with Ballet flats— a women's outfit

 Don't

-- Machine-wash — dry-clean once a season only
+- Machine-washing — dry-clean once a season

 - Wear with wide-leg trousers (hides the shoe)